Mf-ff99/moodify-client/README.md

 Front end testing:
- Jest and Enzyme, each React component has well-grained tests to determine that the app has not lost functionality
+ Jest and Enzyme, each React component has well-grained tests to determine that the app has not lost functionality.

 Back end testing:
  Mocha and Chai were used to test each endpoint and knex-services, each endpoint has one test at a minimum.

+## Code Organization
+### Components
+Each React component is placed within the /src/components folder.
+They are named semantically and logically.
+### CSS
+CSS files are contained within the /src/css folder, excluding the background animation's .css file.
+### Tests
+All tests are held inside of the /src/tests folder along with a snapshot folder containing snapshot tests for each component.

 ## The Backend
 ### Moodify-API